mwssy/mwssy.github.io/_portfolio/project3.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Blade Runner
+  title: UP
-  subtitle: 블레이드 러너
+  subtitle: 업
-  thumbnail: assets/img/portfolio/bladerunner1.jpg
+  thumbnail: assets/img/portfolio/up1.jpg

 #what displays when the item is clicked:
 title: Title